osohq/oso/docs/why-oso.rst

 wondering what all the fuss is about.
 Why are we introducing a new language just for the sake of replacing a few `if` statements in your code?

-Or, you've been burnt before by the promises of policy languages, and want to know how oso is different.
+Or, you've been burned before by the promises of policy languages, and want to know how oso is different.

 In short, oso is `unique` because it is: